francoameri/home-lab/v2/unifi.md

 `Uplink-Trunk` is deliberately `Allow All` rather than a custom tagged list — it's the port facing OPNsense itself, which needs to see every VLAN regardless of what gets added later, so there's nothing to maintain here as new VLANs appear.
 Every other trunk profile is `Custom`, carrying only the specific VLANs that device actually needs — `Proxmox-Trunk` doesn't carry IOT, TRUSTED, or GUEST, since nothing on the Proxmox host consumes any of those.

+> **Why it matters:** scoping each trunk to only the VLANs it actually needs (instead of defaulting every port to "Allow All") is basic network segmentation hygiene — it limits how far a compromised device on any one segment can reach, even at the physical switch-port level.

 `Trusted-Access` is an Edge port profile (not Infrastructure) with tagged VLAN management set to Block All — appropriate for ports facing end-user client devices rather than other network infrastructure, and it native-VLANs those ports directly onto TRUSTED.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>